www.cpcalive.com

 from a CpcAlive command file:

-filename:D,block lenght,address block in file,load address in cpc memory
+filename:D,block lenght,source address block in file,destination address in cpc memory

-Think to protect the loaded block with the command: MEMORY load_address - 1.
+Don't forget to protect the loaded block with the BASIC command: MEMORY load_address - 1.
 The real size of the block loaded can be obtained with the following way:

 info$=string$(16,"X"):|INFO,@info$:BlockLenght=val("&"+mid$(info$,13,4))

 It is thus possible to treat any type of file.
-The example below load an image BMP (option OS/2 format, 16 colors, 320*200 max.) and posts it on the Cpc screen.
+The example here load an image BMP and display it on the Cpc screen.

 The ":D" marker alone following the file name indicates to the emulator that it must transmit the value in decimal format of each byte of the file through the Cpc keyboard manager.This function has been developed to easily treat datas from a file with the Cpc BASIC interpreter.